Costwise

 How much does painting and decorating cost in the UK?

-Painting and decorating is priced by the size of the job and how much preparation the surfaces need.
-A single room is quick; a whole house inside or out is a bigger job.
+House painting and decorating, inside or out, is priced by the size of the job and how much preparation the surfaces need.
+Exterior painting of a whole house is a bigger job than a single room inside.

 From